Data Aggregation in Brim

 |

 Brim creates a list of evidence snippets that might be pertinent for each variable.
-Then Brim uses the variable instructions to assign labels to any relevant evidence snippets and discard the rest.
-If the variable has a scope of "Many per note", it is done generating after this step. |
+Then Brim uses the Variable Instructions to assign labels to any relevant evidence snippets and discard the rest.
+If the variable has a scope of "Many per note" and no input variables, it is done generating after this step. |

 |